 Modifier Weighting Composite measure: Maintain leadership positioning on FTSE4Good Index relative to the sub-sector average for drug retailers and the consumer services industry average.
-6% Environmental measure: Increase the use of solar renewable energy from 631MWh to at least 4 500MWh in the 2023 financial year.
-3% Social measure: Obtain a level 4 BBBEE rating or better in 2023, and UPD obtaining a level 2 BBBEE rating or better in terms of the scoring applicable to the road freight industry.
+6% Environmental measure: The Clicks Group increasing its use of solar renewable energy to at least 4 500MWh in the 2024 financial year.
+3% Social measure: Obtain a level 4 BBBEE rating or better in 2024, and UPD obtaining a level 2 BBBEE rating or better in terms of the scoring applicable to the road freight industry.
 3% Governance measure: No material breaches of customer privacy and to a material extent maintaining the security of data.
 3%

-Long-term incentive scheme Remuneration element Description The LTI scheme is aimed at alianing executive and senior management remuneration with shareholder interests Scheme objective by rewarding them for the creation of shareholder value.
-The LTI scheme aligns interests by including both an earnings performance metric as well as exposing participants to share price volatility.
-Eligibility Executives and senior managers LTI awards are granted annually to incentivise the sustained performance of the group measured by the Scheme architecture increase in diluted HEPS and the increase in TSR.
-The LTI scheme is based on appreciation units and has a three-year vesting period, with performance hurdles.
-The value of appreciation units is apportioned equally between the two performance components: 1.
-50% diluted HEPS; and 2.
-50% TSR.
+Long-term incentive scheme

+Remuneration element Description

+Scheme objective The LTI scheme is aimed at aligning executive and senior management remuneration with shareholder interests by rewarding them for the creation of shareholder value.
+With the replacement of the TSR element with ROIC, the LTI scheme aligns interests by including both an earnings performance metric as well as efficient management of the group's capital.
+There remains two tranches of options issued to executives where the TSR performance measure applies.

+Eliaibility Executives and senior managers

+Scheme architecture

+LTI awards are granted annually to incentivise the sustained performance of the group measured by the increase in diluted HEPS and the increase in ROIC.

+The LTI scheme is based on appreciation units and in the case of ROIC, a percentage of AGP.
+The LTI has a five-year vesting period, with performance hurdles.
+The value of appreciation units is apportioned equally between the two performance components:

+- 1. 40% diluted HEPS; and - 2.
+60% ROIC.

 The scheme is cash-settled.

-Flement HEPS appreciation units TSR appreciation units Instrument The participant has the right to the The participant has the right to the appreciation in the HEPS appreciation appreciation in the TSR appreciation units based on the growth of the group's units based on the growth of the Clicks diluted HEPS over a three-year period.
-Group Limited share price.
-50% 50% Award mix Performance metric Diluted HEPS TSR
+Element HEPS appreciation units ROIC

+Instrument The participant has the right to the appreciation in the HEPS appreciation units based on the growth of the group's diluted HEPS over a five-year period.
+The participant is set a target based on a percentage of their AGP.
+The participant will receive a payment based on meeting ROIC returns.

+Award mix 40% 60%

+Performance metric Diluted HEPS ROIC

-Three-year cliff vesting
+Vesting Five-year cliff vesting Three-year measurement with two-year retention

-Cash settled
+Settlement Cash settled Cash settled